 If you are a Canadian driver and received a speeding ticket in New York or some other traffic violation it is always a good idea to take care of the ticket sooner rather than later.
 This doesn’t mean that you should plead guilty and pay the fines just to get it over with, because you can accumulate demerit points against your Canadian driver’s license for tickets you receive in New York.
-For more information and a free phone consultation contact the attorney’s at The Rosenblum Law Firm about your New York speeding ticket at 888-434-0406.
+For more information and a free phone consultation contact the attorney’s at Rosenblum Law about your New York speeding ticket at 888-434-0406.

 Canadians With NY Speeding Tickets, Do You Have To Worry About Points Transferring?

 New York and Canada both have point systems where if you are convicted of certain traffic violations you can accumulate points against your license.
 It’s always best to have no points on your license to avoid the threat of possible suspension and additional fines as well as increased insurance rates.
 In Canada these points are known as demerit points and can stay on your record for two years from the date of the offense.

 In general the more serious the traffic offense the more points will be added to your license.
 For example, a speeding ticket for driving 80mph in a 65mph zone in New York would translate to 2 demerit points and a speeding ticket for driving 90mph in a 55mph zone in New York would translate to 10 demerit points.
 If you accumulate enough points you can lose your driving privileges.